 The chosen location was to provide a lot of weather – warm and sunny periods, heavy rain and storm.
 Rackfish provided the camera equipment where we used weather-proof Axis network cameras from which we can pull digital video over the Internet (not requiring any computers or encoding equipment) as well as manage and tweak settings remotely.
-Electricity is provided on set by a noice insulated generator truck and the last piece – Internet connectivity – is provided by a special 4G / LTE solution.
+Electricity is provided on set by a noise insulated generator truck and the last piece – Internet connectivity – is provided by a special 4G / LTE solution.

 Streaming via multiple 4G cards

 Being able to stream from remote areas is a common request that Rackfish has been experimenting with for many years.
-Our present solution is a router that bonds up to four 4G sticks with Wifi and ethernet WAN (if available).
-Bonding means that all available internet connections are tied together, so that we get the capacity of 4 times the 4G capacity.
+Our present solution is a router that bonds up to four 4G sticks with Wifi and Ethernet WAN (if available).
+Bonding means that all available internet connections are tied together so that we get the capacity of 4 times the 4G capacity.
 It also means that we can combine different 4G providers for increased availability.
-The data is split and sent in pieces over the different connections and the re-assembled in our datacenter.
+The data is split and sent in pieces over the different connections and the re-assembled in our data center.
 If one connection goes down, the others are able to continue service.

 Campaign hosting, managed hosting for campaigns